2025-01-04 – An analog clock

 function, that returns milliseconds.
 Since we want a "discrete" second

-hand and not a smooth second hand:
+hand and not a smooth second hand, we'll use math.floor

 (fn get-seconds [] (math.floor (/ (time) 1000)))